-Affordability is the biggest barrier for women.
-Industry have disproportion incomes for women.

-Was affordability for women specifically considered in the financial sustainability plan?
+- Affordability is the biggest barrier for women. - Was affordability for women specifically considered in the financial sustainability plan?

 Financial sustainability does not mean it has to be a commercial product/service, just clear ideas of where income can/will come from